 Jeffrey B. Sklaroff has a varied litigation practice focusing on a wide range of civil and criminal matters.
-He has been lead trial counsel in numerous federal and state jury trials, including high-profile criminal cases and product liability lawsuits for some of the nation's leading companies.
-Jeff also handles a broad range of civil matters including media and cable television cases.
-He has argued numerous appeals in state and federal appellate courts and has been appointed on multiple occasions by federal judges to serve as a receiver in major cases.
-Jeffrey was also appointed by the chief judge of the New York Court of Appeals to serve as counsel to a committee of judges, private practitioners, public sector lawyers, and law professors to render a report and recommendations for improving the grand jury system in New York.
+Jeff's criminal cases include the representation of individuals and corporations at every stage of the criminal justice system, from grand jury investigation to trial and appeal.
+Jeff also conducts internal investigations in a variety of industries, domestically and overseas, including in sub-Saharan Africa.
+Jeff's civil matters include a multibillion-dollar arbitration arising out of the tobacco Master Settlement Agreement and his appointment by several federal judges to serve as a receiver in SEC enforcement actions.
+Jeffrey was also appointed by the chief judge of the New York Court of Appeals to serve as counsel to a committee of judges, private practitioners, public sector lawyers, and law professors to render a report and recommendations for improving the grand jury system in New York and currently serves as an adjunct member of the New York State Justice Task Force, which examines the causes of wrongful convictions and makes recommendations for changes to the criminal justice system in New York State.

 Prior to joining Greenberg Traurig, Jeff served for six years as an Assistant U.S. Attorney in the criminal division of the U.S. Attorney's Office for the Southern District of New York, where he was the recipient of the director's award, presented by the Attorney General of the United States.
 Before the U.S. Attorney's Office, Jeff practiced at a national New York firm.
 He has frequently been asked to provide legal commentary in print and television media and has participated in numerous panel discussions and lectures.